JoeTomkinson/Biped.UI.Fixes.Plugin/README.md

 - [BepinEx](https://github.com/BepInEx/BepInEx) is licensed under the GNU Lesser General Public License v2.1.

 - **Contributors:**

-  Joe Tomkinson – for the updated version and ongoing improvements.
-  Andrew – for pointing me to the original version and still playing co-op games with me nearly a decade on.
+  - Andrew – for pointing in the direction of the original version of the UI Fix Plugin and still playing co-op games with me nearly a decade on.